ceeblockchain/sharing-is-caring-123/information.md

 The platform for sharing lab research and medical data to accelerate work on vaccine and improve knowledge on COVID-19.

-# The problem your product solves
+# What does our product solve

 In the context of COVID-19 pandemics, the time to delivery of essential data to apply countermeasures and design a vaccine is of outmost importance.
-However, at current pace of pandemics spread, a reliable research and medical data is broadcasted to the general public too slow.
-This is due to three reasons:
+However, at current pace of the spread of pandemics across the world, a reliable research and medical data is broadcasted too slow to peer reviewers whose feedback is crucial to turn the research into material product approved by the Regulator, manufactured in a factory and delivered to the general public.
+This is predominantly due to three reasons:

-a) The slowness in publishing research work is caused by redundant administrative tasks unrelated to the research effort, such as securing intellectual property recognition, using qualified digital signatures and selecting information hubs of high reputation from data security perspective.
+a) The slowness in publishing research work is caused by repetitive and redundant administrative tasks unrelated to the research effort, such as a need to secure copyright over the content, providing a uniquevocal intellectual property recognition back to the author or her/his employer, using qualified digital signatures to validate the identities of authors and publishers, and selecting information hubs of high reputation from data availability and security perspective.

 b) Traditionally, authentication, timestamping and reputation are provided by central authorities or recognized bodies.
 However, these are now overrun by emergency tasks and are further impacted by a reduction of available staff to support the ongoing activities.
-A weak level of digitization traditionally required an in-person interaction.
+A weak level of digitization also hampered the pace at which critical research data is published or distributed due to a need for a series of in-person interactions to collect the necessary administrative paperwork before a formal submission can take place.

 c) Proliferation of copies of the same data generates redundant activities across small community pockets unrelated or unaware of each other.
-Subsequent research linked to a particular copy will gather a limited recognition and cause a duplication of work based on the same document which is burning scarce time and resources.
+Subsequent research linked to a particular copy would gather a limited recognition and cause a duplication of work based on the same piece of data.
+As a result, these issues are burning scarce time and resources.

-# The solution that you bring to the table / Objective Results
+# Our solution

-For the purpose of this hackathon, our platform is just a showcase of functionalities that allow for a submission of research data and tracking of subsequent activities related to its lifecycle (feedback, updates, curation, comments, references).
-By the end of this weekend we intend to deliver the following result:
+Our platform is a showcase of functionalities that allow for a submission of research data and tracking of subsequent activities related to its lifecycle (peer reviews, approals for manufacturing and other activities).
+We intend to address this platform to two parties holding distinct roles:

-a) From the user perspective, our application will allow every submission and subsequent interaction of a research or medical data is supplied with a (i) digital timestamp of the data regardless of its binary and presentation form supplied with (ii) cryptographic proof of document content, (iii) a unique identifier of a content submitter and (iv) capability to register subsequent activities that can be tracked to a uniquely identifiable piece of research.
+a) From the user perspective, our application is leveraging *BCAssetManagement*, an integrated IBM-owned framework for acceleration of application development for demonstration purposes.
+Our application built on the basis of that framework will allow every submission and subsequent interaction of a research or medical data is supplied with a (i) digital timestamp of the data regardless of its binary and presentation form supplied with (ii) cryptographic proof of document content, (iii) a unique identifier of a content submitter and (iv) capability to register subsequent activities that can be tracked to a uniquely identifiable piece of research.

-b) From the service provider perspective, we build our solution on the backend that is based on Hyperledger Fabric, an open-source blockchain platform supplied with smart contracts capability.
-This is going allow for avoidance of overreliance in central gateways that may fail at any point.
-Blockchain will address the need for data immutability, timestamp and tracking capabilities.
+b) From the service provider perspective, we build our solution on the backend that is based on *Hyperledger Fabric*, an open-source permissioned blockchain platform developed by Hyperledger and licensed under Apache 2.0.
+This choice is allowing service providers to deploy an application to avoid relying on central gateways that are prone to failure or delayed actions.
+Blockchain built in form of a distributed ledger network will address the need for data immutability, timestamp and tracking capabilities.

 # What you have done during the weekend